-There are plenty of Sorceries that work well with this build, but all of them require different commitments while you’re leveling.
+Plenty of Sorceries work well with this build, but all of them require different commitments while you’re leveling.
 We recommend you decide which you want to use in advance and plan out your stat point distribution according to that.

 That being said, Soul Arrow is relatively inexpensive to access, both in terms of how you get it and how much Intelligence you need to use it.

-Soul Arrow is a ranged sorcery, meaning it gives us even more versatility in how we approach combat.
-It deals good damage and is perfect for softening up targets before you engage them with your primary weapon.
+Soul Arrow is ranged sorcery, which gives us even more versatility in approaching combat.
+It deals good damage and is perfect for softening targets before engaging them with your primary weapon.

-It also scales well throughout your playthrough, with Great Soul Arrow and Great Heavy Soul Arrow being useful in the late/end game.
+It also scales well throughout your playthrough, with Great Soul Arrow and Great Heavy Soul Arrow being helpful in the late/end game.

 Best Wanderer Spells